schustischuster/evoGE/cisNAT/README.md

 ## Visualization

-Set the file path for the data generated in the previous steps and source the R script:
+To visualize the results generated in the previous steps, source the following R script:

 ```R
 source(file.path("evoGE-master", "cisNAT", "R", "plotcisNAT.R"))